 The program of the summer school covers topics from a broad range of domains which contribute to advancing the field of TEL.
 Instructors are encouraged to provide doctoral candidates with a perspective of the state-of-the-art research under study in their working groups.
 The programme also includes practical and methodological workshops as well as opportunities for PhD students to develop their personal research, discuss their doctoral work and build bridges for future collaborations experts in the field and peers across Europe.
 The summer school is open for PhD students and instructors from all countries.

-Lectures and Thematic Workshops on the latest trends and key concepts of TEL
+Thematic Workshops on the key concepts of TEL

 - Online and Blended Learning Environments